Cluster the significant features based on spline similarity

 Example Fixed k for condition1, BIC-selected k for condition2 nr_clusters <- list( condition1 = 4, condition2 = 2:6 )

-p-value threshold for the results from the interaction of condition and time limma result.
+numeric(1): adj. p-value threshold for the limma interaction of condition and time results (category 3).- min_effect_size

 Values should be numeric scalars (typically >0).
 For example: